-Why are we focused on dredging and other in-water activities in the St. Marys River?Rivers 2 What is the St. Marys River Guidance Document for Dredging and In-water Activities?
-2 Objectives 3 For proponents considering in-water activities 3 Geographic scope of the Protocol 5 What are some examples of approvals that need to be obtained?
-6 What is the process to obtain approval for dredging and other in-water activities?
-7 What should a proponent consider before submitting an application?
-8 Where can I obtain more information?
-Appendix A: Decision Making Process 11 Appendix B: Applicable legislation as it relates to dredging and in-water activities 12 Appendix C: Federally Regulated Species at Risk that may be impacted within the St. Marys River AOC 14 Appendix D: Provincially Regulated Species at Risk that may be impacted within the St. Marys River AOC 14 Appendix E: Example of what to expect during the permitting process 15
+1.0 Introduction

+1.1 Why are we focused on dredging and other in-water activities in

+the St. Marys River?
+21

+1.2 What if the St. Marys River Guidance Document for dredging and

+in-water activities?
+22

+1.3 Objectives 22

+2.0 Guidance

+2.1 For proponents considering in-water activities 24

+2.2 Geographic scope of the protocol 26

+2.3 What are some examples of approvals that need to be obtained?
+27

+2.4 What is the process to obtain approval for dredging and other.

+in-water activities?
+29

+3.0 Cont acts - Where can I obtain more information?
+32

+3.1 For agencies involved in the permitting process 32

+4.0 Furth ner Information 33

+Appe endix A: Decision making process 33

+Appe endix B: Applicable legislation as it relates to dredging and in-water

+activities 34

+Appe endix C: Federally regulated species at risk that may be impacted

+within the St. Marys River AOC 36

+Appe endix D: Provincially regulated species at risk that may be impacted

+within the St. Marys River AOC 36

+Appe endix E: Example of what to expect during the permitting process